aniqfakhrul/archives/README.md

 # Rubeus
 Rubeus.exe kerberoast /nowrap
 ```
-**Update**: There was a researched that have been done by [@exploitph](https://twitter.com/exploitph), a user that has `Not-RequirePreAuth` property enabled can perform [Kerberoasting](#kerberoasting) without needing the password of the account.
+**Update**: A research has been done by [@exploitph](https://twitter.com/exploitph) concludes that a user that has `Not-RequirePreAuth` property enabled can perform [Kerberoasting](#kerberoasting) without needing the password of the account.
 Detailed explanation can be read [here](https://www.semperis.com/blog/new-attack-paths-as-requested-sts/).
 > When a ticket is requested without pre-authentication, the result still includes an encrypted part.
 This encrypted part is encrypted with the credential key used for authentication and contains the session key for the ticket included within the reply.
 This is the encrypted data used in the [ASREPRoast attack](https://blog.harmj0y.net/activedirectory/roasting-as-reps/) by [Will Schroeder](https://twitter.com/harmj0y).
 The resulting TGT is usable only with access to the requesting accounts key, since the TGT session key is required.
 However, for Kerberoasting, access to the session key is not required.
 Only the resulting ST—or more accurately, the encrypted part of the ST, which is not secured with the requesting accounts key—is required.
 Therefore, if any account is configured to not require pre-authentication, it is possible to Kerberoast without **any** credentials.
 ```
 # Rubeus